Financial Aid Office

 Who We Are

-Welcome to Hampshire College's financial aid office.
-It is the responsibility of this office to review all application materials to determine eligibility for financial assistance; prepare appropriate award packages; provide counseling regarding student and parent loans; oversee student employment; and coordinate financial aid with student accounts.
+The financial aid office's responsibility is to review all application materials to determine eligibility for financial assistance, prepare appropriate award packages, provide counseling regarding student and parent loans, oversee student employment, and coordinate financial aid with student accounts.
 Please visit the student accounts office website for information related to student billing.

 Hampshire College is a member of the National Association of Student Financial Aid Administrators (NASFAA), and we adhere to the association's ethics and values, including their Statement of Ethical Principles and their Code of Conduct.

 - Our FAFSA school code is 004661 (U.S. citizens and eligible non-citizens only)